 Enterprise Architecture Overview Training Course

-This course is designed for anyone involved in planning, analyzing, implementing, executing, maintaining, or enhancing Enterprise Architectures.
-It provides a comprehensive overview of the tools used to describe and implement these architectures.
+This program is designed for all professionals engaged in the planning, analysis, implementation, execution, maintenance, or enhancement of Enterprise Architectures.
+It provides a holistic view of the tools utilized to define and realize Enterprise Architecture (EA).

 This course is available as onsite live training in Serbia or online live training.Course Outline